sag1v/debuggr.io/content/blog/react-setstate-is-not-a-function/index.md

 Meaning, our `this` will reference whatever we pass to `bind`, which is the class instance.

-### Arrow function
+### #2 Arrow function

 Instead of manually dealing with the `this` reference and passing it via `bind`, we can let the language / engine do it for us.

-When using arrow functions, the engine will not "mutate" the `this` reference and will leave it as is, meaning whatever the `this` is pointing to at the current execution context.
+When using arrow functions, the engine will not "mutate" the `this` reference and will leave it as is, meaning whatever the `this` is pointing to at the wrapping execution context.

 ```jsx{17}
 class App extends React.Component {